-A bail bond is a legal and binding contract between a bail bondsman, a co-signer and a defendant.
+A bail bond is a legal and binding contract between a bail agent, a co-signer and a defendant.
 The bail bondsman agrees to be responsible for the full amount of the bail if the co-signer promises to make sure the defendant makes all of their court dates.
 The co-signer must also agree to be responsible for the full amount of the bail if the defendant does not appear in court.
-To secure the bail bond, the co-signer must pay the bail bondsman a premium of 15% of the total cost of the bail bond.
+To secure the bail bond, the co-signer must pay the bail agent a premium of 15% of the total cost of the bail bond.
 The fee is mandated by the state of Nevada and is non-negotiable and non-refundable.
 In order to write bail bonds in the state of Nevada, a person must be sufficiently trained as well as being licensed and bonded.

 What does a bail bond cost?

 In the state of Nevada, there is a required, 15% premium that must be paid to secure the bail bond.
 It is non-refundable.
 Fees are also set by state law and therefore, are non-negotiable.
 If at any time, a bail bond service offers to waive the fee or charges anything other than the standard 15%, they are acting illegally and should be avoided.
 Many bail bond services have fees for specific services, while others do not.
 Before signing any bail bond contract, always read through it from start to finish to know exactly what the fees are and what each fee is for.
 Never sign any contract with a a bail bond service that charges over 15% for a bail bond premium.

 What if I can't afford the premium for the bond?